This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 The Best Ways to Clean Copper Naturally

-As vinegar as this hack sounds (pun intended), it’s actually the most effective and the most simple.
+As weird as this hack sounds, it’s actually the most effective and the most simple.

 Start with mixing vinegar and salt on the surface of your blackened copper.
 Give the article a good scrub lightly and then rinse it thoroughly with water.

 Hail Citrus!
-The number of stuff lemons solves always amazes me.
+The number of problems lemons solve always amazes me.
 And we have lemons to the rescue again.

 Chop a lemon or lime in half and gently rub it all over your dull copper.
-Feel free to add salt on the lemon before your copper gets a massage.
-Wash off the citrus with water, dry and polish your now-new copper with a napkin.
+Feel free to add salt to the lemon before your copper gets a massage.
+Wash off the citrus with water, dry, and polish your now-new copper with a napkin.

 Pastes also work wonders when it comes to getting rid of grime or tarnishes.
 Squeeze the juice from one lemon and add salt.
 You can also use baking soda and salt in equal measures.
 Take a cloth and scrub the paste over the copper.
 Rinse off using warm water and you’re done!